nov314k/tortoise-guile/README.md

 This is the code that I used to reproduce the results shown in [Tutorial Introduction to Guile](https://www.gnu.org/software/guile/docs/guile-tut/tutorial.html).
 I used Guile 2.0 on Cygwin.

-There were several small changes that I had to make, as per [Section 5.2.2 of the Guile Reference Manual](https://www.gnu.org/software/guile/manual/guile.html#A-Sample-Guile-Main-Program), as per the notes below.
+There were several small changes that I had to make, as per the notes below.

 - Note 1